mulesoft-consulting/ASMonGCP/README.md

 ### **STEP 10**: Create APi's

-- We will now use now use Anypoint Service Mesh autodiscovery to create API's in Anypoint Platform.
+- We will now use now use Anypoint Service Mesh auto discovery to create API's in Anypoint Platform.
 We will create API's for Customer, Inventory, Order and Payments services that are used by the demo application.

 - Modify the Kubernetes custom resource definition (CRD) file **demo-apis.yaml**.